leandroibov/qubes-os-live-in-ram-tmpfs-anti-forensic/README.md

    reboot
 Your Qubes will revert to normal, and the y/n option for live mode will no longer appear at boot.

+## Option 3: Anti Cold Boot Attack Modules
+Similar to Tails OS and Whonix, using the same anti cold boot attack algorithm developed by the Whonix team!
+However, the user will need to set up a keyboard shortcut to quickly trigger `sudo shutdown` in case a physical attacker invades their home to carry out a cold boot attack!
+The dom0 does not allow the connection of USB drives, so it is not possible to program a USB drive to initiate the anti cold boot attack by removing it and shutting down the system!
+Suggested shortcut: in Qubes, go to Open Application Menu, Settings Manager, and Keyboard to add the shortcut for the command:
+`sudo shutdown now`
+Shortcut: left arrow + down arrow + right arrow

+## Option 4: Remove Anti Cold Boot Attack Modules
+For maintenance in case something goes wrong.
+Checks the original hashes of the files used to create the dracut modules and indicates modifications or any missing files to diagnose installation errors!

 ## Important Notes

 dom0 has a default size of 20 gigabytes, initially occupying 6 gigabytes of the system.
 To add many large templates and appvms totaling, for example, 40 gigabytes, you may need to: